Skip to content

 Lana Tannir

-Lana Tannir is a National Geographic published nature photographer, science storyteller, and biologist based in Germany.
-As a member of the International League of Conservation Photographers and ambassador for World Animal Protection UK and Girls Who Click, she has spent the past decade documenting the complex relationship between humans and nature in remote Arctic regions and marine environments.
+Lana Tannir is a National Geographic Explorer, TEDx speaker, biologist and published nature photographer based in Germany.
+As a member of the International League of Conservation Photographers, Women Photograph, and Girls Who Click partner photographer, she has spent the past decade documenting the complex relationship between humans and nature, with a focus on underrepresented species.

 Latest Posts